anyboxhq/anybox-alfred-workflow/README.md

 >>>
 ```

-If your output looks like this:
+If your terminal’s output looks like this:
 ```
 xcrun: error: invalid active developer path (/Library/Developer/commandLineTools), missing xcrun at: /Library/Developer/CommandLineTools/usr/bin/xcrun
 ```

 You can fix this with the following instruction from Stack Exchange: [Why am I getting an “invalid active developer path” when attempting to use Git after upgrading to macOS Ventura?](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a/254381#254381)